 These professionals coordinate and execute strategic plans and programs to increase an institution’s fundraising capacity.
 Fundraising officers typically record budget data—including income and expense details—recruit and train volunteers for fundraising events, and communicate with current and potential donors.
 Depending on the size of the institution, they might work in a department with a lead officer or alone to coordinate all fundraising activities for the organization.

-Although the specific skill sets needed to excel in higher education administration vary by role, there are a few key ways that an individual can set themselves up to succeed in this field.
+Although the specific skill sets needed to excel in higher education administration vary by role, there are a few key ways that individuals can set themselves up to succeed in this field.

 Jermaine Williams—a lecturer for Northeastern’s MEd Program—explains that those who will be most successful in this industry have a “growth mindset,” as well as a desire to learn about and pursue new challenges and opportunities facing higher education.